marasinipradeep/pradeep-marasini-portfolio/README.md

 -Accessibility
 - Semantic and logical order of HTML elements.
 - All the images with "alt" attributes.
+- Contains personal information
 - Responsive to different screen sizes
- x-lage: >981px wide
+ large: >=1200px wide
- large : 769px - 980px wide
- medium : 641px - 768px wide
+ medium : >=992px wide
- small : 320px - 640px wide
+ small : >=768px wide
- x-small : <= 320px wide
-- Contains personal information

 ## Tools and Technology used